David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The state economy is a vital material tool for the State to direct and regulate the macro-economy, correct market failures, and ensure social welfare and national defense-security.
 * The leading role does not mean occupying the largest proportion, but holding key positions, leading the economy, and creating conditions for other sectors to develop.
 * The leading role of the state economy does not eliminate competition but promotes equal competition; state-owned enterprises operate under market mechanisms and handle areas the private sector cannot or will not undertake.
+* State ownership in strategic sectors is common globally.
+For instance, France maintains controlling stakes in key industries like energy (EDF) and railways (SNCF) to ensure national security and public service.

 **Allegation:** Claims that developing the private economy is "capitalization" and deviating from Socialism; that the private economy will create "crony capitalism" and overshadow the State's role.
 * The private economy is defined as "an important driving force" of the economy, helping to liberate productive forces, create jobs, and contribute significantly to GDP.